-Explores the diversity and innovation of American music and its influence in our culture.
-Topics include a history of jazz from early blues to jazz in the 1990's, popular Latin music, rock and roll, popular music after 1970, music in theatre and films, and America opera and mainstream concert music.
+Continued exploration of American music and its influence in our culture.
+Topics include a history of jazz from early blues to jazz in the 1990's, varieties of popular music, rock and roll, music in theatre and films, and American opera and mainstream concert music.
 Course rotation: Spring.

-2201 - Piano Skills III - 1 credit hour
+2201 - Piano Skills III -- 1 credit hour

-Continuation of MUSI 1301 with more advanced skill level in sight-reading and technique; play all major and harmonic minor scales two octaves and play seventh chords in root position, dominant and diminished.
-Repertoire comparable to Arabesque and Ballade of Burgmuller or Toccatina by Kabalevsky.
-Accompany individual members of the piano class in vocal and instrumental solos selected from early grade collections used in public school music books.
-Harmonize melodies such as "Jingle Bells," "Silent Night," etc. (\$50 lesson fee.)
-Course rotation: Varies.
+Continuation of Piano Skills II with more advanced skill level in sight-reading and technique.
+Play all major and harmonic minor scales a range of two octaves.
+Play dominant and diminished seventh chords in root position.
+Play repertoire comparable to Arabesque and Ballade of Burgmuller or Toccatina by Kabalevsky.
+Accompany vocal and instrumental solos selected from early grade collections used in public school music books.
+Harmonize melodies such as "Jingle Bells," "Silent Night," etc. Prerequisite: MUSI 1301 or instructor's permission.
+Course rotation: Fall.